sdx0112/Chinese-Topic-Modelling/README.md

 `ChatGLM` is developed by Tsinghua University and gained immense popularity.
 Recently the enhanced version [`ChatGLM2-6B`](https://github.com/THUDM/ChatGLM2-6B/tree/main) was released with new features and better performance.
 So `ChatGLM2-6B` is selected for this task.

+## 2. Topic classification at paragraph-level

 In this work:
 - For `GPT-4`,  I tested [zero-shot learning and few-shot learning](GPT-FewShot-Test.ipynb).
 The accuracy of zero-shot learning is `87.5%` and that of few-shot learning is `79.2%`.
 - For `ChatGLM2-6B`, I tested [zero-shot learning, few-shot learning](ChatGLM2_6B_zero_shot_vs_few_shot.ipynb), and [P-tuning](ChatGLM2_6B_P_Tuning_v2.ipynb).
 The accuracy of zero-shot learning is `12.5%` and that of few-shot learning is `8.3%`.
 The accuracy of P-tuning is `58.3%`, which is a significant improvement.

-Due to the quota limitation of OpenAI API, I produced a small sample set using GPT-4 model.
-To classify the topic for entire dataset, ChatGLM2 is used here.
+Due to the quota limitation of OpenAI API, I can only produce a small sample set using [`GPT-4` model zero-shot learning](GPT-4%20Zero%20Shot%20Paragraph.ipynb).
+To classify the topic for entire dataset, [ChatGLM2 with P-tuning](ChatGLM2_6B_P_Tuning_v2.ipynb) is applied to the paragraph-level content `data/all_para.csv`.
 After the topic at paragraph-level and the topic for each title are generated, these topics are aggregated to document level.

-## 2. Topic classification at paragraph-level

-Performance of the two approaches

 ## 3. Topic aggregation to document-level